 CPW: Land animals are not destroying the natural world as directly as fishing.
 People raise cows and pigs, but fish are basically free for the taking and that’s why they’re all disappearing and so much damage is happening in our oceans, which affects the whole planet.

-OA: Is raising fish through aquaculture a good option?
+JE: Is raising fish through aquaculture a good option?

 CPW: To raise one salmon on a fish farm takes 75 fish caught from the oceans to feed them.
 Plus, they are heavily drugged and treated much in the same way as factory farmed animals with growth hormones, antibiotics and food dyes added to make their flesh pink.
 It’s just not healthy.

-OA: In your speech you mentioned a startling statistic: Every year only 5 people are killed by sharks and more than 75 million sharks are killed by people.
+JE: In your speech you mentioned a startling statistic: Every year only 5 people are killed by sharks and more than 75 million sharks are killed by people.
 Do you think the California shark fin ban will make a difference?

 CPW: It will certainly contribute to help saving sharks, but the problem is the demand in China.
 And as long as the price is put on these animals’ heads, there will be a demand.

-OA: Who's the worst offender?
+JE: Who’s the worst offender?

 CPW: The worst country we deal with is Costa Rica, which has this record for being ecologically friendly, but they’re not.
 They just have good PR.
 They are not only shark finning down there, but they’re over-fishing and selling everything to the Taiwanese.
 I find Costa Rica to be the most environmentally destructive country in Latin America.

-OA: So is there really any such thing as "sustainable fishing?"
+JE: So is there really any such thing as “sustainable fishing?”